Nerdmind/CertDeploy/readme.md

 certbot --staging certonly --cert-name mumble_voip.example.org -d voip.example.org --webroot --webroot-path /var/www --deploy-hook '/usr/local/sbin/certdeploy -o mumble-server $RENEWED_LINEAGE /etc/certdeploy/mumble/voip.example.org'
 ~~~

-The first thing you notice here might be the use of the `$RENEWED_LINEAGE` variable.
+The first thing you might notice here is the use of the `$RENEWED_LINEAGE` variable.
 This is beside of `$RENEWED_DOMAINS` one of two variables you can use in conjunction with Certbot's `--deploy-hook` option (see [Certbot docs for more information](https://certbot.eff.org/docs/using.html?highlight=renewed_lineage)).

 So instead of typing the absolute path to the source directory in `/etc/letsencrypt/live`, you can just use the `$RENEWED_LINEAGE` variable which is substituted **by Certbot** and points to the `live` directory of your new (or renewed) certificate files.
-After you issued the command above and got the certificate, you should see the stats printed by the `stat` command of CertDeploy inside the output of the Certbot command:
+After you issued the command above and got the certificate, you should see some information printed by the `stat` command of CertDeploy inside the output of the Certbot command:

 ~~~
 Saving debug log to /var/log/letsencrypt/letsencrypt.log